stcucufa/epistrophy/doc/manual.md

     synchronously but `f` still gets called with _p_ = 0 and _p_ = 1.
 * `event(target, type, delegate)` sets up an event listener for events of `type` on `target` and yields until an event is received.
-If either is a function, that function gets called with the fiber instance and scheduler as arguments to provide the current target and/or type for this specific event listener.
+If either is a function, that function gets called with the fiber instance as arguments to provide the current target and/or type for this specific event listener.
 The following delegate methods, if provided, are called:
-    * `eventShouldBeIgnored(event, fiber, scheduler)`: when the event occurs, this gets called with the event, fiber instance, and scheduler (and the delegate object itself as `this`).
+    * `eventShouldBeIgnored(event, fiber)`: when the event occurs, this gets called with the event and fiber instance (and the delegate object itself as `this`).
 If this method returns `true`, then that specific event is ignored and the fiber keeps yielding until another event is received.
-    * `eventWasHandled(event, fiber, scheduler)`: if the event was not ignored, this gets called with the event, fiber instance, and scheduler (and the delegate object itself as `this`), allowing custom handling of the event, such as calling `preventDefault` or accessing properties of the event before the fiber resumes.
+    * `eventWasHandled(event, fiber)`: if the event was not ignored, this gets called with the event and fiber instance (and the delegate object itself as `this`), allowing custom handling of the event, such as calling `preventDefault` or accessing properties of the event before the fiber resumes.
-* `await(f, delegate)` calls the function `f` with the current fiber instance and scheduler as arguments, and yields until the returned Promise or thenable gets resolved or rejected.
+* `await(f, delegate)` calls the function `f` with the current fiber instance as argument, and yields until the returned Promise or thenable gets resolved or rejected.
 The value of the fiber is set to the resolved value, if any.
 The following delegate methods, if present, are called:
-    * `asyncWillEndWithValue(value, fiber, scheduler)`: when the promise is resolved, this gets called with the eventual value, fiber instance, and scheduler (and the delegate object itself as `this`), and returns the new value to set for the fiber.
+    * `asyncWillEndWithValue(value, fiber)`: when the promise is resolved, this gets called with the eventual value and fiber instance (and the delegate object itself as `this`), and returns the new value to set for the fiber.
-    * `asyncWillEndWithError(error, fiber, scheduler)`: when the promise is rejected, this gets called with the eventual error, fiber instance, and scheduler (and the delegate object itself as `this`).
+    * `asyncWillEndWithError(error, fiber)`: when the promise is rejected, this gets called with the eventual error and fiber instance (and the delegate object itself as `this`).
 The fiber `error` property is also set.
-    * `asyncWasCancelled(fiber, scheduler)`: if the parent fiber gets cancelled, this gets called with the fiber instance and scheduler (and the delegate object as `this`).
+    * `asyncWasCancelled(fiber)`: if the parent fiber gets cancelled, this gets called with the fiber instance (and the delegate object as `this`).
 Note that the promise may still get resolved or rejected _after_ the fiber was cancelled, but this will not affect the fiber.
 * `spawn` schedules a child fiber to begin in the same instant, that is as soon as this fiber yields.
 The child instance is added to the `children` property of the parent fiber, while the `parent` property of the child instance is set to